Achievable logoAchievable logo

 Whenever you see the keyword “tangent line” in a problem, immediately think “derivative.”
 Tangent lines always involve the derivative of a function.

-Understanding the derivative as the slope of the tangent line has uses that will be covered in later sections, such as:
+Understanding the derivative as the slope of the tangent line is useful in many settings, including:

-• Optimization: A flat tangent line (slope of 0) can show where the maximum or minimum occurs, like finding the best number of products to make to maximize profit.
+• Optimization: A flat tangent line (slope 0) can indicate where a maximum or minimum occurs, like finding the best number of products to make to maximize profit.

-• Graphing: The derivative tells you if a function is going up or down (if it’s increasing or decreasing as you move from left to right) and how a curve is shaped.
+• Graphing: The derivative tells you whether a function is going up or down (whether it’s increasing or decreasing as you move left to right) and gives information about how the curve behaves.

-• Approximations: The tangent line allows you to estimate the value of something like 1.0150 more accurately than just “about 1”.
+• Approximations: The tangent line can estimate values like 1.0150 more accurately than a rough guess like “about 1.”

-• Physics and engineering: Derivatives help analyze motion, like how fast a car is accelerating, and rates of change in systems.
+• Physics and engineering: Derivatives help analyze motion (for example, how fast a car is accelerating) and other rates of change in systems.

 Sidenote